Bulls Retire Pippen’s Number 33

-Former Bulls great and future Hall of Famer Scottie Pippen had his No. 33 jersey retired at the United Center on Friday, Dec.
-9 at halftime of the Bulls’ game against the L.A.
+Former Bulls great and Hall of Famer Scottie Pippen had his No. 33 jersey retired at the United Center on Friday, Dec.
+9, 2005 during halftime of the Bulls’ game against the L.A.
 Lakers.

 "You've given me everything I could ever ask for," Pippen told the fans at the United Center.
 "I'll never forget what you have done for me, and what I was able to do for you."